MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBaseline.md

 ```

 ### -Description

-Specifies a description for the baseline.
+Specify an optional description for the baseline to help identify it.

 ```yaml
 Type: String